xiangp126/CrossLv/README.md

 ## Illustrate
 - This project aims to persist the same working environment crossing different working machines
-- Done everything even from fresh install of OS with just 'one-click' command -- life ease
+- Done everything even from fresh install of OS with just 'one-click' -- life ease
-- Package many awesome open source tools and their well-going configs, and with
+- Package awesome open source tools and their well-going configs, and with
     - personal dotfiles on [track-files](./track-files)
     - extra configurations on [template](./template)
     - standalone compile scripts on [compile-tools](./compile-tools), such as installing cgdb
-    - handy notes on [doc](./doc) and [guide](./guide) which can be quickly searched by rg/fzf
+    - handy notes on [doc](./doc) which were of md format and can be quickly searched by rg/fzf
     - self-written short commands on [tools](./tools)
     - extra bash completion on [completion](./completion)
     - favourite personal vim color scheme on [vim-colors](./vim-colors)